VaskoPavlov/Yelp-Camp-React/README.md

    - Custom hooks are implemented to handle complex logic (e.g., form management with validation).

 ### 2. **AuthContext**
-   - User authentication is handled using React's context API. `AuthContext` provides a centralized store for authentication state (user login, logout, session persistence).
+   - User authentication is handled using React's context API. `AuthContext` provides a centralized store for the authentication state (user login, logout, session persistence).
    - This ensures that user sessions are remembered across page reloads, thanks to `localStorage`.

 ### 3. **Persisted State**